Job interview: Unstructured

 The unstructured interview, or one that does not include a good number of standardization elements, is the most common interview form today.
 Unstructured interviews are typically seen as free-flowing; the interviewer can swap out or change questions as he/she feels is best, and different interviewers may not rate or score applicant responses in the same way.
 There are also no directions put in place regarding how the interviewer and the interviewee should interact before, during, or after the interview.
 Unstructured interviews essentially allow the interviewer to conduct the interview however he or she thinks is best.

 Given unstructured interviews can change based on who the interviewer might be, it is not surprising that unstructured interviews are typically preferred by interviewers.
 Interviewers tend to develop confidence in their ability to accurately rate interviewees, detect whether applicants are faking their answers, and trust their judgment about whether the person is a good candidate for the job.
 Unstructured interviews allow interviewers to do so more freely.
 Research suggests, however, that unstructured interviews are actually highly unreliable, or inconsistent between interviews.
 That means that two interviewers who conduct an interview with the same person may not agree and see the candidate the same way even if they were in the same interview with that applicant.
 Often interviewers who conduct unstructured interviews fail to identify the high-quality candidates for the job.
-See the section on interview structure issues for a more in-depth discussion.